 Existing regulatory policies may change and additional government regulations may be enacted that could prevent, limit or delay regulatory approval of our product candidates.
-We cannot predict the likelihood, nature or extent of government regulation that may arise from future legislation or administrative action, either in the United States or abroad.
+We cannot predict the likelihood, nature or extent of government regulation that may arise from future legislation or administrative action, either in the U.S. or abroad.
 If we are slow or unable to adapt to changes in existing requirements or the adoption of new requirements or policies, or if we are not able to maintain regulatory compliance, we may lose any marketing approval that we may have obtained and we may not achieve or sustain profitability.

-There is uncertainty with respect to the impact that health care reform legislation may have on coverage and reimbursement for healthcare items and services covered by plans that are authorized by the Patient Protection and Affordable Care Act, as amended by the Health Care and Education Affordability Reconciliation Act, or collectively the ACA.
-In this regard, President Trump and various members of Congress have expressed a desire to repeal all or portions of the ACA, and the House of Representatives recently passed the American Health Care Act of 2017, which would repeal significant portions of the ACA if it becomes law.
-President Trump has also made statements about controlling drug prices.
-We cannot predict the ultimate content, timing or effect of any healthcare reform legislation or the impact that such legislation may have on us.
+There is uncertainty with respect to the impact that health care reform legislation may have on coverage and reimbursement for healthcare items and services covered by plans that are authorized by the Patient Protection and Affordable Care Act, as amended by the Health Care and Education Reconciliation Act, or collectively the ACA.
+President Trump and various members of Congress have expressed a desire to repeal all or portions of the ACA and in December 2017 portions of the ACA dealing with the individual mandate insurance requirement were effectively repealed by the Tax Cuts and Jobs Act of 2017, or the 2017 Tax Act.
+In addition, other legislative changes have been proposed and adopted since the ACA was enacted.
+President Trump and the Secretary of Health and Human Services have also made statements about controlling drug prices.
+We cannot predict the ultimate content, timing or effect of any healthcare reform legislation or executive order or the impact that the resulting changes may have on us.